By May Elawar, PhD October 17, 2017

 For example, how can a philosophical understanding of the mutuality and interdependence between humans and all life be at the core of the practical work we do in the world?
 How do we engage our values in transformative action and leadership?

-These question are deep-rooted for me, as time and again I have been disheartened when those leading progressive social justice movements achieve success, yet unreflectively adopt the very non-egalitarian and discriminatory leadership styles they were struggling to transform.
+These questions are deep-rooted for me, as time and again I have been disheartened when those leading progressive social justice movements achieve success, yet unreflectively adopt the very non-egalitarian and discriminatory leadership styles they were struggling to transform.

-So I can say that my attraction to the TLD program has also been formed through my uneasy and unfolding" relationship with the term "leader."
+So I can say that my attraction to the Transformative Leadership program has also been formed through my uneasy and unfolding" relationship with the term "leader."
 The sense of unease stems from an unwillingness to participate in oppressive hierarchies, and a lack of faith, or disappointment in "business-as-usual" command and control models of leadership.

-The unfolding emerges through a continuous search for ways to define and practice leadership that critically and optimistically hold the possibility for a truly transformative, restorative, collaborative, communal, and healing endeavor . . . and peaceful, and balanced, and compassionate . . .and more!
+The unfolding emerges through a continuous search for ways to define and practice leadership that critically and optimistically hold the possibility for a truly transformative, restorative, collaborative, communal, and healing endeavor... and peaceful, and balanced, and compassionate... and more!

 The Personal Labor of Transformation